 A customer support department might use an operational dashboard to track call volume and location.

 Their dashboard could have a big number showing the number of calls in the last week.
 A heat map might use colors to show which areas placed the most calls.
-Bar charts are great for showing how many calls per hour you get.
-Use a pie chart to show different colors for each type of call you are measuring.
+Bar charts could show how many calls per hour you get, and pie charts could show each type of call you’re measuring.

 Tactical dashboards are also useful for department-level details.
 You can show numbers and percentages in red or green, depending on whether the value is positive or an issue.